SoftLaunch/Arduino-MOS/mos_api_docu.md

 ## How it works

 MOS uses a feature of the GNU Compiler which is called [Labels as Values](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html).
-It allows a "goto" statement with a variable target programm position:
+It allows a "goto" statement with a variable target program position:
 ```C++
 void *ptr;
 /* ... */